Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 All other folders are boilerplate and project setup for the turborepo

 ## Current State
-Vue: The app has a home menu that links to a working sample of a single round's gameplay
+Vue: The app has a home menu that links to a fully functional lobby.
+There is a game page that you can visit via url that implements the client-side functionality
 Solid: The app has a home menu that is set up to display the appropriate modals for Join/Host/View game
     - The Solid version is canceled for now, due to stencil component typings not fitting right into solid